- Home

 However, if the feelings seem more intense than just ‘everyday feelings’ and they hang around for a long time, then it’s time to ask someone for help

-Mr Haines, our Designated Safeguarding Lead, is also our Senior Mental Health Lead and oversees our whole school approach to Mental Health and coordinates referrals into external agencies.
+Mr Tom Haines, our Designated Safeguarding Lead, is also our Senior Mental Health Lead and oversees our whole school approach to Mental Health and coordinates referrals into external agencies.

 Outside of school there are a fantastic range of online resources which provide support and signpost you to the relevant services, including: